tonimatutinovic/myDHT/README.md

+**Version:** 1.0.0
+**License:** MIT
+**Supports:** DHT11, DHT22

-# MyDHT – Advanced Arduino Library for DHT11 and DHT22 Sensors
+# myDHT – Advanced Arduino Library for DHT11 and DHT22 Sensors

-MyDHT is a self-contained, fully implemented Arduino driver for DHT11 and DHT22 temperature and humidity sensors.
+myDHT is a self-contained, fully implemented Arduino driver for DHT11 and DHT22 temperature and humidity sensors.
 It does not rely on any third-party DHT libraries; instead, it manually implements the complete protocol, including start-signal generation, acknowledgment handling, and high-resolution bit-timing measurement.

 This makes the library suitable for both practical use and educational purposes where full control and transparency are desired.